Learning objectives

 Args:

-b (Body): The body to copy.
-Must contain name, mass, radius,
+b: The body to copy.

 Returns:

-Body: A new Body instance with identical properties and
+A new Body with identical attributes and

 """

-OrderedPair(b.position.x, b.position.y),
+position=OrderedPair(b.position.x, b.position.y),

-OrderedPair(b.velocity.x, b.velocity.y),
+velocity=OrderedPair(b.velocity.x, b.velocity.y),

-OrderedPair(b.acceleration.x, b.acceleration.y),
+acceleration=OrderedPair(b.acceleration.x, b.acceleration.y),

 )